 In this series, we examine aspects of death and bereavement through art, olfaction, and imaginative thinking.
 Feel free to follow along at home and leave your take on this scented death meditation below.
 This Week’s Muse Witches on the Sabbath, Luis Ricardo Falero, 1878

-What does a fleshy tuberose, cooked Brussel sprouts, chocolate, the musk of human sex, faeces, and a decomposing body all have in common?
+What do fleshy tuberose, cooked Brussel sprouts, chocolate, the musk of human sex, faeces, and a decomposing body all have in common?

 If you are a lover of perfumes, you have many joys, one of them is getting to explain the mystical substance known as Ambergris to the unsuspecting.
-Aged Ambergris (literally gray amber) has an earthy mildly marine sweetness.
+Aged ambergris (literally grey amber) has an earthy mildly marine sweetness.
 Think of warm, sea-salted skin after a day of sailing.

 You must be logged in to post a comment.